Disability discounts for days out and travel

 You can get discounted or free travel in England and Wales, including:

 You could also ask individual travel providers if they offer discounts, free travel and companion tickets.
+It’s best to do this before you begin your journey.

 Sometimes transport is cheaper when you travel at off-peak times or use SplitSave to split tickets during your journey.